Monday, July 29, 2024

 The High Priestess

 The High Priestess reminds us of the connection between our physical and spiritual lives.
-While her imagery often evokes hidden knowledge and ancient wisdeom, she also challenges the dualistic view of body and soul that has been integral to much of Western thought since the Orphics, Pythagoreans, and Platonists.
+While her imagery often evokes hidden knowledge and ancient wisdom, she also challenges the dualistic view of body and soul that has been integral to much of Western thought since the ancient Greek Orphics, Pythagoreans, and Platonists.
 Instead of suggesting that the soul is entirely separate from the body, the High Priestess embodies the idea that consciousness, intuition, and spirituality arise from the physical reality of our existence.

 Her symbolism reminds us that understanding life’s mysteries is not distant or unreachable, but woven into our lived experience.
 By understanding this, we can enhance our spiritual lives, personal journeys, and character development.
 Through the lens of Jewish tradition and the imagery of the Rider-Waite-Smith deck, we can see how the High Priestess guides us toward a deeper understanding of the unity between body and soul.